covjson/specification/spec.md

 #### 6.1.1.
 Axis Objects

 - An axis object must have either a `"values"` member or, as a compact notation for a regularly spaced numeric axis, all the members `"start"`, `"stop"`, and `"num"`.
 - The value of `"values"` is a non-empty array of axis values.
-The values in that array must be ordered monotonically according to their ordering relation defined by the used referencing system.
+The values in that array must be ordered monotonically according to their ordering relation defined by the used reference system.
 - The values of `"start"` and `"stop"` must be numbers, and the value of `"num"` an integer greater than zero.
 If the value of `"num"` is `1`, then `"start"` and `"stop"` must have identical values.
 For `num > 1`, the array elements of `"values"` may be reconstructed with the formula `start + i * step` where `i` is the ith element and in the interval `[0, num-1]` and `step = (stop - start) / (num - 1)`.
 If `num = 1` then `"values"` is `[start]`.
 - If the axis values are not primitive values (number or string), then the axis object must have the members `"compositeType"` and `"components"`.
 - The value of `"compositeType"` determines the structure of an axis value and its elemental components that are made available for referencing.
 The value of `"compositeType"` must be either `"Simple"`, `"Polygon"`, or a full custom URI (although custom composite types are not recommended for interoperability reasons).
 For `"Simple"`, each axis value must be an array of primitive values in a defined order, where each of those values is a component.
 For `"Polygon"`, each axis value must be a GeoJSON Polygon coordinate array, where each of the coordinate dimensions (e.g. all x coordinates of all points) form a component in the order they appear.